PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 development is to make PsyNeuLink more computationally efficient.
-At present, however, it is best suited to developing simpler models, or taking complex or highly detailed models that have been developed -- or subjected to extensive parameter fitting -- in other frameworks, and re-expressing them in a form that is amenable to integration, documentation, dissemination, and reproduction.
+At present, however, it is best suited to developing simpler models, or taking complex or highly detailed models that have been developed -- or subjected to extensive parameter fitting -- in other frameworks, and re-expressing them in a form that is amenable to integration, documentation, and dissemination.

 .. _Overview_and_Sampler: